tk-notes/blog/closures-currying-and-cool-abstractions/README.md

 - `push`: add an item to the first place of the stack
 - `pop`: remove the first item from the stack
-- `peek`: get the first item from the
+- `peek`: get the first item from the stack
 - `isEmpty`: verify if the stack is empty
 - `size`: get the number of items the stack has